pnp/sp-dev-fx-webparts/samples/react-page-navigator/README.md

 1.2|May, 2022|SPFx Upgraded to 1.14.0
 1.3|June 9, 2022|Updated React package from `^16.14.0` to `16.13.1`
-1.4|June 29, 2022|Adds the capability to find collapsible section headers and insert them into the navigation
+1.4|June 29, 2022|Adds the capability to find collapsible section headers and insert them into the navigation 1.5|July 2, 2022|Fixes heading links containing a lot of spaces between words and caps heading length at 128 charsgu

 ## Minimal Path to Awesome